TravorLZH/travorlzh.github.io/_posts/2023-03-19-euler-pentagonal-and-dedekind-eta.md

 In this article, we began our journey by analyzing the infinite product $\phi(x)$ in (1) using combinatorial methods.
 After deducing the pentagonal number theorem, we set $x=e^{-2\pi y}$ and perform Poisson summation to obtain a functional equation for $\phi(x)$ and $\eta(\tau)$.

-I came up with this proof yesterday and thought that this is something that has never been done before.
-However, after a series of Internet search, I found that the exact same method was discovered by [Ze-Yong Kong and Lee-Peng Teo](https://arxiv.org/abs/2302.03280) on February 7 this year.
+I came up with this proof yesterday and thought that this was something that has never been done before.
+However, after a series of Internet searching, I found that the exact same method was discovered by [Ze-Yong Kong and Lee-Peng Teo](https://arxiv.org/abs/2302.03280) on February 7 this year.
 This is why I wrote a blog post instead of a research paper today.